imsdev/ims-devops-java-jenkins/README.md

     * HTTP Request Plugin - Used to send HTTP JSON requests to z/OS to creata a workflow.
     * Groovy - A scripting language to process the create workflow response and extract a workflow key needed to start the workflow.
     * Environment Injector Plugin - Used to save the workflow key to an environment variable.
-    * Publish Over FTP Plugin - For sending files on the server
+    * Publish Over FTP Plugin - For sending files on the server.

 At the very bottom of the plugins page, select:
    * **Download now and install after restart**.